Josu Jon Imaz: Professional career

 Manager of the Composites and Polymers Unit of INASMET from 1987 to 1989.
 He joined the Mondragón Cooperative Group from 1989 to 1991 as an industrial developer.
 Manager of the Marketing and External Relations Department of INASMET from 91 to 94.

 After time off spent in politics, he resumed his academic career as a visiting researcher at the Harvard Kennedy School.

 In 2008 he returned to the business world as president of Petronor, a Repsol group company headquartered in Muskiz, near Bilbao.

 In 2010 he became director of Repsol's New Energies Unit with the aim of identifying opportunities, developing projects and carrying out business initiatives in areas such as bioenergy and renewable energy for transport.
 In 2012 he became a member of Repsol's executive committee, as executive director of the Industrial and New Energies Unit.

 In November 2011, he was elected President of the Spanish Association of Petroleum Operators (A.O.P.).

+In 2024, he warned against the focus of the European Union on decarbonization and its effect on the competition of European industries.

+Similar earlier opinions expressed in the Davos Forum had been reproached by the Spanish minister for ecological transition Teresa Ribera, accusing him of denial and arguing for delay.

+He was supported by PNV MEP Izaskun Bilbao.